garden-io/garden/docs/examples/simple-project.md

 5 directories, 7 files
  ```

-As you can see the project consists of two super simple services and their accompanying Dockerfiles.
-One of the core tenets of multi-service backends is being able to pick the right tool for the job, and therefore we have a Node.js service and a Golang service, that we can pretend have different responsibilities.
+As you can see, the project consists of two super simple services and their accompanying Dockerfiles.
+One of the core tenets of multi-service backends is being able to pick the right tool for the job, and therefore we have a Node.js service and a Go service, that we can pretend have different responsibilities.

 The task at hand is to configure these services so that they can run on the Garden framework.

 ## Project-wide configuration

-To begin with, every project needs a project-wide `garden.yml` [configuration file](../guides/configuration.md#Config) at the root level.
-There we define, among other things, the name of the project, and the [providers](../guides/glossary.md#Provider) used for each [plugin](../guides/glossary.md#Plugin) the project requires.
+To begin with, every project needs a project-wide `garden.yml` [configuration file](../using-garden/configuration-files.md) at the root level.
+There we define, among other things, the name of the project, and the [providers](../reference/glossary.md#Provider) the project requires.

 Let's go ahead and create one: